Data Equity for Main Street

 To develop this curriculum, we brought together public and academic librarians in California and Washington State with civic technologists and state government leaders in education and technology.
 After developing the initial curriculum, we trained librarians across our two states and pilot-tested the curriculum over two years at more than 20 public and academic libraries in the two states.

 The curriculum comprises four classes covering open data basics, metadata, visualization, feedback and engagement with open data publishers.
 The curriculum is designed for the general public and assumes no previous experience with open data; it can also be used for other audiences, such as library staff or government agencies.
-Materials include step-by-step lesson plans, slides, handouts and evaluation forms, as well as sample flyers and other marketing resources.
+Many libraries that have already used the curriculum have shared their flyers and outreach strategies.
+These are included below.
+If you would like to add your materials, just let us know!

 You can retrieve the curriculum and other materials in this repository one of two ways – by using the links below, or by making a copy of (“forking”) this GitHub repository to your own GitHub account.
 If you’re new to GitHub, visit the GitHub guides to learn more about getting started with GitHub and “forking” projects.